galaxyproject/admin-training/sessions/00-intro/intro.md

 Find the IP address for your instance [here](https://docs.google.com/spreadsheets/d/1sIoU4qpv4HdKNUNOtsAtW-XKKZvIsDfReAoS7uBbCZM/edit?usp=sharing) alias http://bit.ly/adminvms.
 Put it somewhere easy to copy/paste.

 ---
+# Training philosophy

+Galaxy has many options, configuration possibilities, and deployment paradigms.
+Our trainings used to cover multiple paths which made them longer, less focused, and prone to errors.

+This time we adapted our training to follow the `one true path`(c) - which is usually the one we use for `usegalaxy.*` servers - most tested and stable path.

+Galaxy has all the options and possibilities as before, but unless you are opinionated/locked in we recommend staying on the `one true path`(c).
+If you can't Galaxy comes with documentation and community to help.

+---
 # Useful Links

 - https://docs.galaxyproject.org/